The terms and conditions of your indenture deed are outlined here.

 Form 3 and Form 4B must be completed by the trainee, training solicitor and the training officer if the firm has a registered designated training officer

 The 2015 Indentures of Apprenticeship apply in respect of training contracts entered into before 1 January 2020.

 Your role as trainee solicitor

 It is crucial that you take responsibility for your own training.
-Before starting in the office, we advise you to read the relevant Indentures of Apprenticeship Deed (“the Deed”), which you can download below.
+Before starting in the office, we advise you to read the relevant Indentures of Apprenticeship Deed (“the Deed”).
 Study it carefully so that you are fully aware of what is expected of you throughout your training.